Peltiers (Thermoelectric Coolers)

 How Should I Drive One Of These?

-If you want simple on/off control and the hot/cold sides don’t need to switch, then you can control a peltier with a single mechanical switch, relay, or transistor (e.g. MOSFET).
+If you want simple on/off control and the hot/cold sides don’t need to switch, then you can control a Peltier device with a single mechanical switch, relay, or transistor (e.g. MOSFET).

-If you want full control over the heat direction (i.e. which side is hot/cold), then you will need a H-bridge setup (similar to what is used to control stepper motors).
+If you want full control over the heat direction (i.e. which side is hot/cold), then you will need an H-bridge setup (similar to what is used to control stepper motors).

 Examples

 Many non-branded, cheap Peltier modules use the part number TEC1-127xx, where xx can be things like 03 or 05 (e.g. TEC1-12703, TEC1-12705).
-Be warned though, Peltiers with identical part numbers in this style can have widely varying parameter values.
+Be warned though, Peltier devices with identical part numbers in this style can have widely varying parameter values.